blaz-r/WS2812B_STM32F4/README.md

 	ws2812b_init();
 }
 ```
+Order of RGB is often GRB, so if you don't know your strips configuration it's recommended you try that first.

 You can also use one framebuffer on many outputs.

 When the framebuffer is shorter than the WS2812B_NUMBER_OF_LEDS the framebuffer wraps over, nothing breaks.
 This is great if you would like to have 500 LEDs in one strip but you only need to repeat 8,16,.. animated pixels.